 Figure 2: Start Menu

-In the Visual Studio, navigate to the "Popups" folder and double-click "StartPopup."
+In Visual Studio, navigate to the "Popups" folder and double-click "StartPopup."
 This will open the designer experience for the pop-up menu.
 You can see the various buttons, click once to view properties and double-click on them to view the code-behind.
 Launching another component is simple.
 Double-click on the "Background Task" button in the designer.
 You will see the following code that simply creates an instance of the "BackgroundTask" control and then invokes it.

 The first example we’ll review is the "Background Tasks."
 Traditionally, building a real-time pipeline between a web browser client and server host involves scaffolding technologies like WebSockets or SignalR and building logic on both sides to handle dataflow and exceptions.
 Run the Background Tasks example press "Start" to see it running: